mauritssilvis/darts/md/tables/london/London_any_in_any_out.md

 These tables are valid for games without requirements on the first or last darts.
 However, they also apply to double-in, any-out and master-in, any-out games after the required double or triple has been thrown.

+In any-out darts games with the London dartboard, the last dart can score between 1 and 60 points.
+The last two darts can reach 120 points, and 180 points can be scored with the last three.
-The following table shows which checkout tables are provided first.
+The following table shows which checkout tables are provided for these ranges of scores.

 |                 Scores |                        Darts |
 |-----------------------:|-----------------------------:|